Deployment (container)

 Requirements

-• Podman (or Docker) must be installed on your system.
-If you're using docker instead of podman, simply replace podman with docker in the commands provided below.
+• Podman (or Docker) installed.
+If using Docker, simply replace podman with docker in the examples below.

 Container Overview